 2018 Global Sales of iOS devices vs. Android

-The given chart compares the monthly sales records of two major cell phone operatior brands, iOS and Android, in the year 2018.
+The given chart compares the monthly sales records of two major cell phone operators brands, iOS and Android, in the year 2018.

-Overall, both Android and iOS recorded similar amount of sales in September and October with the gap less than five million.
+Overall, both Android and iOS recorded similar amounts of sales in September and October with a gap of less than five million.
 In both months, two companies recorded around 70 sales.
-The two companies recorded most drastically different amount of sales in May with the gap of 100 million. iOS over scored Android with the sales record of 130 million whereas Android sold only 10 million of cellphones.
+The two companies recorded most drastically different amounts of sales in May with the gap of 100 million. iOS over sold Android with a sales record of 130 million whereas Android sold only 10 million cellphones.

-By comparing between months, iOS sold more than 100 million of cellphones in February, March, May June and August, and less than 50 million in January, April, and July.
+By comparing between months, iOS sold more than 100 million cellphones in February, March, May June and August, and less than 50 million in January, April, and July.
 From September to December, their sales record remained between 50 to 100 million.
-Android sold more than 100 million of cellphones in January, March, November and December and less than 50 million in February and May.
+Android sold more than 100 million cellphones in January, March, November and December and less than 50 million in February and May.
 In April, July, and from August to October, their sales record remained between 50 to 100 million.
 (171 words)

 FEEDBACK